 There’s something so satisfying about rearranging a room and having the whole place feel new again!
 Take the opportunity to maximize the flow of energy while you rearrange your space.
 For instance, the bed in a bedroom is where people relax and recharge with sleep.
 Having a sturdy bed makes for stability in their relationships and careers.
 Placement of the bed can put bad luck at bay and increase success for happier partnerships,

 Move the bed so it doesn’t directly align with the door.
 Being exactly lined up creates tension as traditionally the position is associated with the deceased.
 Push the head of the bed up against the wall.
 This position grounds the bed with a strong support and creates a protective energy around you as you heal and refresh at night for the following day.
 Ensure that there’s plenty of space on either side.
 This way, it isn’t difficult to assess your resting space!
 Plus, this makes practical sense for beds that sleep two.
+Having a bed on legs also allows Ch’i to flow under the bed instead of stagnating.

 Above all else…